Find Affordable College Courses

 Winston-Salem, NC

-Wake Forest University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree history programs.
-Wake Forest University is a medium-sized private not-for-profit school located in the midsize city of Winston-Salem.
+Wake Forest University did quite well in this year’s ranking of the most popular places for history students to get a bachelor’s degree.
+It came in at #10 on the list.
+Wake Forest University is a moderately-sized private not-for-profit school located in the medium-sized city of Winston-Salem.

 Of the 33 students majoring in history at Wake Forest University, 48% are male and 52% are female.